f5devcentral/f5-puppet/README.md

 Sets the state of the node resource.

-Valid options: 'user-up' or 'user-down'
+Valid options: 'enabled', 'disabled' or 'forced_offline'

 ###f5_pool